Mittagong

 Table Chart PROFILE FAQ

-Population growth drivers in Mittagong are slightly above average based on AreaSearch's ranking of recent, and medium term trends
+Population growth drivers in Mittagong are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-By Nov 2025, Mittagong's population is estimated at around 6,468.
-This reflects an increase of 378 people since the 2021 Census, which reported a population of 6,090.
-The change is inferred from AreaSearch's estimate of 6,359 residents following examination of ABS data up to June 2024 and validation of 95 new addresses since the Census date.
-This level of population equates to a density ratio of 110 persons per square kilometer.
-Mittagong's growth rate of 6.2% since the 2021 census exceeded that of its SA3 area (3.3%) and SA4 region, marking it as a growth leader in the region.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Mittagong is estimated at around 6493 as of Feb 2026.
+This reflects an increase of 403 people (6.6%) since the 2021 Census, which reported a population of 6090 people.
+The change is inferred from the resident population of 6359 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 112 validated new addresses since the Census date.
+This level of population equates to a density ratio of 111 persons per square kilometer, providing significant space per person and potential room for further development.
+Mittagong's growth of 6.6% since the 2021 Census exceeded that of its SA3 area (3.6%) and SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 62.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over this period, placing Mittagong in the top 10 percent of national non-metropolitan areas.
-The area is expected to grow by 3,116 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 45.2% in total over the 17 years.
+Future population dynamics anticipate exceptional growth, placing Mittagong in the top 10 percent of national non-metropolitan areas, with an expected increase of 4769 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 71.4% over the 17 years.

 Frequently Asked Questions - Population